Tools

 Edged Tools

-Commonly known as the “X-Acto knife” or “Hobby Knife“, is one of the most important tools.
-It is a good idea to have a good set of different blades and handles.
-Always wear protection safety glasses when using edged tools.
+The “X-Acto knife,” or “Hobby Knife, “is one of the essential tools.
+Having a good set of different blades and handles is a good idea.
+Always wear protective safety glasses when using edged tools.

 Another type of edged tool is the “U” shape razor saw.
 If you are planning to make heavy modifications to your plastic kit, make sure to consider a razor saw.

-CAUTION: Do not let small children operate this type of tool without adult supervision.
+CAUTION: Do not let small children operate this tool without adult supervision.

 Clamping Tools